antb321/stellarico/README.md

  - youtube_url : "https://www.youtube.com/channel/UC-MI1jnOA1T1ublc6QoJ71w"
  - linkedin_url : "https://fr.linkedin.com/company/tempo-france-sas"
    - all these social sites are optional.
 If they are not included they will not appear on your page
+  - stellarport_url = ""
+   - if this is and exisiting asset, go to stellarport.io, click on exchange, assets and search for the ticker. if it exists add the url
+ - stellarexpert_url = ""
+    - go to stellar.expert and add the url to the asset
+    - type the ticker into the search box
  - og_png: "img/ico/tempocrypto/Tempo-Main.jpg"
  - tw_png: "img/ico/tempocrypto/Tempo-Main.jpg"
  - weight: 5